vietld-itec/gprMax/README.rst

 Microsoft Windows
 ^^^^^^^^^^^^^^^^^

-* Download and install Microsoft `Build Tools for Visual Studio 2022 <https://aka.ms/vs/17/release/vs_BuildTools.exe>`_ (direct link).
-You can also find it on the `Microsoft Visual Studio downloads page <https://visualstudio.microsoft.com/downloads/>`_ by scrolling down to the 'All Downloads' section, clicking the disclosure triangle by 'Tools for Visual Studio 2022', then clicking the download button next to 'Build Tools for Visual Studio 2022'.
-When installing, choose the 'Desktop development with C++' Workload and select only 'MSVC v143' and 'Windows 10 SDK' or 'Windows 11 SDK options.
-* Set the Path and Environment Variables - this can be done by following the `instructions from Microsoft <https://docs.microsoft.com/en-us/cpp/build/building-on-the-command-line?view=msvc-160#developer_command_file_locations>`_, or manually by adding a form of :code:`C:\Program Files (x86)\Microsoft Visual Studio\2019\BuildTools\VC\Tools\MSVC\14.23.28105\bin\Hostx64\x64` (this may vary according to your exact machine and installation) to your system Path environment variable.
+* Download and install `Microsoft Visual C++ 2015 Build Tools <http://download.microsoft.com/download/5/F/7/5F7ACAEB-8363-451F-9425-68A90F98B238/visualcppbuildtools_full.exe>`_ (currently you must use the 2015 version, not 2017).
+Use the custom installation option and deselect everything apart from the Windows SDK for your version of Windows.

-Alternatively if you are using Windows 10/11 you can install the `Windows Subsystem for Linux <https://docs.microsoft.com/en-gb/windows/wsl/about>`_ and then follow the Linux install instructions for gprMax.
+Alternatively if you are using Windows 10 and feeling adventurous you can install the `Windows Subsystem for Linux <https://docs.microsoft.com/en-gb/windows/wsl/about>`_ and then follow the Linux install instructions for gprMax.
 Note however that currently WSL does not aim to support GUI desktops or applications, e.g. Gnome, KDE, etc....

 3. Build and install gprMax
 ---------------------------